Entangled graphs: A classification of four-qubit entanglement: Introduction

 For three-qubit pure state, there is no a straightforward generalization of Schmidt decomposition in terms of three orthogonal product states \cite{Peres1995}.
-A generalization of two-qubit Schmidt decomposition for three-qubit pure states have presented by Ac\'{i}n et al in \cite{Acin2000}.
-They have shown that for any pure three-qubit state there exist a local bases which allows one to build a set of five orthogonal product states in terms of which the state can be written in a unique form as
+A generalization of two-qubit Schmidt decomposition for three-qubit pure states has been presented by Ac\'{i}n et al. \cite{Acin2000}.
+They showed that for any pure three-qubit state there exist a local bases which allows one to build a set of five orthogonal product states in terms of which the state can be written in a unique form as